runicscribe/worldbuilding-docs/dae-machina/world/cosmology/cosmology.md

 ### Darksun

 Composed of "Darkstone", a brittle, opaque black crystal that excludes arcana and aether.
 This material is durable, but explodes violently if damaged, releasing a burst of arcana.
-The Darksun excludes all light, and is only known about due to the lunar eclipses it causes.
+The Darksun excludes all light, and is only known about due to the lunar eclipses it causes.*
+* These are always acompanied by a planetary lunar eclipse, so even this may not be sufficient.
+Perhaps magical effects?

 ### Auroras